ebi-uniprot/uniprot-manual/help/api_queries.md

 ### 1.1 Small number of results: use stream

 In this context we want to fetch a small number of search results and save these into a variable in memory so these can then be utilised within the script.
-To motivate this we will download the reviewed entries from the organism SARS-CoV-2 in UniProtKB:
+To motivate this, we will download the reviewed entries from the organism SARS-CoV-2 in UniProtKB:

 #### Stream limitations

 - The stream endpoint is expensive for the API to process and for this reason there is a limitation on the number of parallel requests it will handle.
-In the case of the stream API having too many requests a `429` status will be returned in which case you can either use pagination (see 1.2) or try stream again later.
+In the case of the stream API having too many requests a `429` status will be returned in which case you can either use [pagination](https://www.uniprot.org/help/pagination) (see 1.2) or try stream again later.
-- The stream endpoint can handle at most result sets with 5,000,000 entries.
-If you require more consider: looking at FTP downloads; reduce your search by being more specific; using pagination (see 1.2)
+- The stream endpoint can handle result sets with at most 5,000,000 entries.
+If you require more, consider: looking at FTP downloads; reducing your search by being more specific; using [pagination](https://www.uniprot.org/help/pagination) (see 1.2).

 #### Steps